peterzieba/5Vpld/README.md

 <a href="https://archive.org/details/JEDECJESD3C/mode/2up">.JED/JEDEC File</a> - A fuse map intended to be "burned/programmed" into a logic device.
 A JEDEC file is ultimately a text file formatted specifically to the JESD3 standard.

 .SVF File - Serial Vector Format.
-Generated from the .JED file, the .SVF can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />
+Generated from the .JED file, the .SVF can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.
+The Windows <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATMISP67.zip">ATMISP v6.7</a> <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATMISP7.zip">ATMISP v7</a> tool can be used to generated an .SVF, as well as the <a href="https://github.com/whitequark/prjbureau/blob/main/util/fuseconv.py">fuseconv.py</a> utility by whitequark.<br /><br />
-CSIM - A tool for simulating the behavior of logic.
+CSIM.EXE - Part of WinCUPL.
+A tool for simulating the behavior of logic.
 This takes an .SI file (test vectors) and an [.ABS file](abs-decode/).
 Given these it produces an .SO file.
-This is not concerned with timing, but simply logic states.
+Only provides functional simulation (so, logic states but not timing)

 <a href="https://www.winehq.org/">Wine</a> - Wine is not an emulator.
 Allows running Windows programs under Linux.<br />